-YOU HAVE THE RIGHT TO EXPECT ENFORCEMENT OF CPS DISCIPLINE CODES IN YOUR SCHOOL
+YOU HAVE THE RIGHT TO EXPECT ENFORCEMENT OF THE POSITIVE SCHOOL CULTURE PLAN AND CODE OF CONDUCT IN YOUR SCHOOL

-Our contract requires CPS administration to enforce the District-Wide Code of Behavior.
-If your principal does not enforce the policy, you can and should file a grievance.
+Our contract requires each school to adopt and enforce a Positive School Culture Plan consistent with the District Code of Conduct.
+If your school does not have a PSCP, or your principal does not enforce the PSCP, you can and should file a grievance.

-YOU HAVE THE RIGHT TO PARTICIPATE IN ESTABLISHING YOUR LOCAL SCHOOL DISCIPLINE PLAN
+YOU HAVE THE RIGHT TO PARTICIPATE IN ESTABLISHING YOUR SCHOOL'S POSITIVE SCHOOL CULTURE PLAN

-Every school must have a discipline plan to supplement the district-wide code.
-The plan must be consistent with the contract and must be developed by the ILT annually (the ILT may use a subcommittee to develop the plan.)
-The plan must be approved by a 2/3 vote of the faculty.
-You can file a grievance if the local school plan is not enforced.
+Every school must have a PSCP to enforce the district-wide code of conduct.
+The plan must be consistent with the contract and must be developed by the ILT annually (the ILT may use a sub-committee to develop the plan.)
+The plan must be approved by a vote of the teaching staff, and distributed to teachers, students and parents.
+Section 500-2-d, p.
+54. You can file a grievance if the local school plan is not adopted consistent with the contract or enforced.